Where the Stork Flies, a time travel novel from Sand Hill Review Press, May, 2021.

 Is it ever too late to change your life?
 In this heartfelt memoir, a middle aged woman recalls a troubled childhood, releases her mother’s pain and rejects a life of suffering to finally create her own happiness.

-Linda’s essay, “Thirty-Two Words for Peace,” won first prize in the 2018 Susan Wittig Albert Life-writing Competition sponsored by Story Circle Network.
+Linda’s essays, short stories and articles have been widely published in literary magazines and anthologies.
+Her essay, “Thirty-Two Words for Peace” won first prize in the 2018 Susan Wittig Albert Life-writing Competition.